gombru/gombru.github.io/activity.md

 ---

 ### PhD Thesis Defence
 08/10/2020 I defended my PhD thesis in the Computer Vision Center under hard Covid restrictions.
-And yep, I'm already a Dr.!.
+And yep, I'm already a Dr.!
+Got an exellent Cum Laude.
 You can find my thesis, the presentation slides, and a video of the defence [here](https://gombru.github.io/phd_defence/).

 <div class="imgcap">
 	<div style="display:inline-block">